 - Demonstrated strategic agility, diplomacy, conflict management, team building, written and oral communication, and negotiation skills.

-- Excellent writing and presentation skills in English are required
+- Excellent writing and presentation skills in French are required, along with good English.

 - Ability to travel as required to support the progress of program activities.

-- Demonstrated experience and knowledge of Mozambique and/or other East African region is highly preferred.
+- Demonstrated experience and knowledge of Afghanistan and/or other West African region is highly preferred.

 Navigating the Environment: Perspective, Dealing with ambiguity, organizational agility, political savvy and strategic agility.